The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Interpretation and physical modeling

 \section{Interpretation and physical modeling}

-In the previous sections we have established phenomenologically the existence of a significant high-energy cutoff in GRB~100724B and GRB~160509A, with an exponential shape.
+In the previous sections we have established phenomenologically that an high-energy exponential cutoff in GRB~100724B and GRB~160509A must be added to the extrapolation of the low-energy Band spectrum in order to successfully model LAT data.
 In this section we provide some possible interpretations.

-Among many possibilities, we consider two scenarios: i) the cutoff is due to pair-production opacity that attenuates a non-thermal spectrum (produced for example by synchrotron emission during internal shocks); or ii) a photospheric model where the cutoff arises due to the development of an electron-positron pair cascade in a highly magnetized, dissipative and baryon-poor outflow.
-In the first scenario we adopt the phenomenological Band model, very successful in modeling the non-thermal spectrum of GRBs, and we multiply it by a $\gamma$-$\gamma$ attenuation factor described in \citet{2008ApJ...677...92G}.
+\textbf{Among many possibilities \citep[for example][]{2004ApJ...614..827R, 2005ApJ...635..476P, 2010MNRAS.407.1033B, 2011ApJ...738...77V, 2013ApJ...765..103L}}, we consider two scenarios: i) the cutoff is due to pair-production opacity that attenuates a non-thermal spectrum (produced for example by synchrotron emission during internal shocks); or ii) a photospheric model where the cutoff arises due to the development of an electron-positron pair cascade in a highly magnetized, dissipative and baryon-poor outflow.
+In the first scenario we adopt \textbf{a hybrid approach by considering} the phenomenological Band model, traditionally used in modeling the non-thermal spectrum of GRBs, and we multiply it by a $\gamma$-$\gamma$ attenuation factor \textbf{computed from first principles} in \citet{2008ApJ...677...92G}.
 It features a self-consistent semi-analytic calculation of the impulsive emission from a thin spherical ultra-relativistic shell (model $f_{BG}$, see eq.~\ref{eq:band_granot}).
 The calculation accounts for the fact that, in impulsive relativistic sources, the timescale for significant variations in the properties of the radiation field within the source is comparable to the total duration of the emission episode, and therefore, the dependence of the opacity to pair production on space and time cannot be ignored.
 In the second scenario we instead adopt the photospheric model of \citet{GT14}, which we will call $f_{GT}$ in the following, as this model produces spectra which are strikingly similar to the phenomenological $f_{BHec}$ model that is a good description of the data.
 We describe both models in some detail next.